Pressio/pressio-tutorials/docs/source/index.rst

 Scope and Motivation
 --------------------

-These tutorials are intended to show users how to *integrate* together various capabilities of pressio to do something meaningful, as well as unveil some details that might not be obvious.
+These tutorials aim to show how to *integrate* together various capabilities of pressio to do something meaningful, as well as unveil some details that might not be obvious.

 We believe such an approach on writing tutorials is useful in general, but even more so for pressio.
 Pressio was started with a focus on projection-based reduced-order models (ROMs), which is a strongly multidisciplinary topic.
-Working on ROMs means inevitably touching multiple fields, ranging from, e.g., linear algebra, nonlinear solvers and optimization, to distributed computing, HPC and time integration.
+Working on a production-level ROM capability inevitably means touching multiple fields, ranging from, e.g., linear algebra, nonlinear solvers and optimization, to distributed computing, HPC and time integration.
 This is clearly reflected in the structure of pressio, where several components (all usable independently) offer different capabilities, but as a whole constitute the stack foundation of the ``pressio/rom`` component.

-Describing how to use pressio for ROMs cannot be simply boiled down to presenting the API.
+Describing how to use pressio for ROMs cannot be simply reduced to presenting the API.
-Several steps are involved, and the best way to understand them is via examples showing the logical progression.
+Several steps are involved, and the best way to understand them is via examples.
+Therefore, we have organized this website into these sections:

+1. contains `complete workflow-based end-to-end demos <endtoend/readthisfirst.html>`__ to demonstrate in practice what pressio offers for ROMs.

-Therefore, we have organized this website in two main parts: one the one hand we have short, independent tutorials on the foundational capabilities that are easily explained in a self-contained fashion, for example nonlinear solvers and ODE integration; on the other hand, we have more `complete workflow-based end-to-end demos <endtoend/readthisfirst.html>`__ to demonstrate in practice what pressio offers for ROMs.
+2. contains a collection of short, independent tutorials on the foundational capabilities that are easily explained in a self-contained fashion, for example ODE integration and nonlinear solvers

+3. `advance topics <advanced/comingsoon.html>`__

 .. admonition:: This is work-in-progress
    :class: caution